DrBeef/Lambda1VR/README.md

 ## Future To-Dos

 * Text entry / Virtual Keyboard - Frustratingly the Quest virtual keyboard isn't available through the native SDK :(
-* Add a flashlight model for the left hand when not stabilising a weapon
-* Better grenade throwing mechanics (pretty janky at the moment)

 ## Building